ashsProjects/TSP_Heuristic_Algorithms/README.md

 ```

 The 2-opt or 3-opt algorithms can often improve the greedy solution created by the nearest neighbor algorithms.
 They can also be used by themselves.
 - 2-opt is an improvement algorithm the reverses segments within a solution to reduce the total distance traveled until no further improvements can be made.
-The 2-opt algorithm reduces the total distance traveled by reversing segments within the solution until no further improvements can be made.
 The algorithm evaluates all of the possible reversals for improvement and restarts each time an improvement is made.
 This makes the algorithm slightly more than O(n^3).
 Here is a psuedocode for 2Opt:
 ```
 2opt(route) {
   improvement = true